 Welcome!

-She graduated Summa Cum Laude from the Faculty of Social Sciences at Charles University, where she specialized in medical sociology and research methods.
-In her Bachelor’s thesis, Dana explored how patients understand and treat dermatological conditions based on two diagnostic pathways (doctor-diagnosed vs self-diagnosed).
-As part of her research, she developed two models to capture the complexity and improve the applicability of her findings.
-Upon graduating, her thesis was nominated for the prestigious 31st Bolzano Award, and she was honored with the Rector’s Award.
+She graduated summa cum laude from the Faculty of Social Sciences at Charles University, where she specialized in medical sociology and research methods.
+In her Bachelor’s thesis, Dana explored how patients with distinct diagnostic pathways understand and treat dermatological conditions.
+Upon graduating, her research was nominated for the 31st Bolzano Award, won the Rector’s Award, and a revised version has been published in a peer-reviewed journal.

-For over three years, Dana has held leadership roles at Saudi Youth Society, an NPO that empowers youth in Saudi Arabia—she served as Vice Chairman before transitioning into a managerial role as Executive Director of Strategy and Innovation.
-In addition, Dana spent a year abroad in South Korea at Seoul National University, where she conducted epidemiological research, completed a language and culture program, and won competitions in the social venture space.
-In recognition for her dedication to public service, Dana was selected to be featured in Those Who Inspire, a Forbes-recognized publication that celebrates influential individuals from around the globe, as part of its Kingdom of Saudi Arabia edition.
+For over three years, Dana held leadership roles at Saudi Youth Society, an NPO that empowers youth in Saudi Arabia—this led to her nomination as Chief Strategy Officer of the Shifa Art Foundation.
+In recognition for her dedication to public service, Dana was selected to be featured in Those Who Inspire, a Forbes-recognized publication that celebrates influential individuals from around the globe, as part of the Kingdom of Saudi Arabia edition.

 Key projects